We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - ear infections

-You can decrease your risk of experiencing chronic barotrauma by taking antihistamines or decongestants before scuba diving or flying on a plane.
-Always check with your doctor before taking new medications.
+You can decrease your risk of experiencing barotrauma by taking antihistamines or decongestants before scuba diving or flying on a plane.
+You should always check with your doctor and be aware of possible side effects before taking new medications.